This draft module was

 Share drafts of the agenda with stakeholders prior to the event and make sure you explain how their interviews had

 Have a mechanism for capturing notes and outputs from the event.
 Take pictures of post-it notes and flip-chart papers generated.
 Assign a team to transcribe and organise notes – perhaps on a wiki.

-You may want to consider the following questions in an Evaluation form that can be distributed and filled out by participants, and then collected at the end of the event:
+Consider the following questions to be distributed in an evaluation form at the end of the event: